Constraints on Late Time Violations of the Equivalence Principle in the Dark Sector

 \end{itemize}

-The results for our data analysis are shown in \Cref{table:IDE_constraints} where we compare constraints on $\Lambda$CDM with the IDE model and the uncoupled model using the full PL18+BAO+Pantheon+CC+RSD data set for all models, and also in \Cref{fig:poster_distributions_2d} where we plot marginalised posterior distributions for parameters in the IDE model.
-We utilise the full PL18+BAO+Pantheon+CC+RSD data set in order to obtain convergence for all the models, with all parameters achieving $|R-1|<0.03$, where $R$ is the Gelman-Rubin statistic \cite{10.1214/ss/1177011136}.
-In addition to $\Lambda$CDM and the IDE model, we also consider the uncoupled model (i.e. imposing $\alpha = 0$) for comparison and to illustrate the impact of including the coupling on the parameter constraints.
-For the uncoupled model, owing to the form of the potential, we fix the initial value of the scalar field, $\phi_{\rm ini}$, and do not allow it to vary in our analysis.
+The results for our data analysis are shown in \Cref{table:IDE_constraints} where we compare constraints of the $\Lambda$CDM, IDE, IDE with fixed $\phi_{\rm ini}$, and uncoupled quintessence models using the full PL18+BAO+Pantheon+CC+RSD data set for all models; in \Cref{fig:poster_distributions_2d} where we compare the marginalised posterior distributions for parameters in the IDE and IDE with fixed $\phi_{\rm ini}$ models; in \Cref{fig:poster_distributions_2d_alpha0} where we compare the marginalised posterior distributions for parameters in the IDE, IDE with fixed $\phi_{\rm ini}$, and uncoupled quintessence models; and in \Cref{fig:phi_ini_distribution_1d} where we present the marginalised posterior distribution for $\phi_{\rm ini}$ in the IDE model.
+We utilise the full PL18+BAO+Pantheon+CC+RSD data set in all cases in order to obtain convergence for all the models, with all parameters achieving $|R-1|<0.03$, where $R$ is the Gelman-Rubin statistic \cite{10.1214/ss/1177011136}.
+Since attractor mechanisms drive the field towards the minimum of the coupling function in the early universe, we also investigate the case where the initial value of the scalar field sits directly at the minimum, i.e. when $\phi_{\rm ini} = 1 M_{\rm Pl}$, in this paper.
+In addition to $\Lambda$CDM and the IDE model, we also consider the uncoupled model (by imposing $\alpha = 0$) for comparison and to illustrate the impact of including the coupling on the parameter constraints.
+For the uncoupled model, owing to the form of the potential, we fix the initial value of the scalar field $\phi_{\rm ini}$ and do not allow it to vary.